3xela/3xela/README.md

-- math/econ student at uoft
+- math/econ student at uoft -> WOMBO AI
-- interested in solving PDE's/derivative pricing
+- interested in solving PDE's/derivative pricing/ML
-- building market models
 - [neagoe.xyz](https://neagoe.xyz/)
 <!---
 3xela/3xela is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.